Cumberland Caverns: Cumberland Caverns Live

 Cumberland Caverns was formerly home to Bluegrass Underground, a monthly music event that took place in the cave's Volcano Room from 2008-2017.
 The event has become a nationally syndicated program airing on PBS in 2011.
 In recent years, Bluegrass Underground moved to The Caverns in Pelham, Tennessee.
 Some of the more notable singers to play during the Bluegrass Underground era were Vince Gill, Ralph Stanley, Ricky Skaggs, Darrell Scott, and Justin Townes Earle.
 The Silver Jews' final performance was in the Volcano Room in January 2009.

-Now, the Volcano Room is home to Cumberland Caverns Live and hosts a variety of concerts and live music, including acts like Jefferson Starship, The Allman Betts Band, Sister Hazel, Kip Moore, and Deer Tick (band).
+Now, the Volcano Room is home to Cumberland Caverns Live and hosts a variety of concerts and live music, including acts like Jefferson Starship, The Allman Betts Band, Sister Hazel, Kip Moore, Diamond Rio, and Deer Tick (band).

 Geology

 Cumberland Caverns formed in Mississippian Monteagle Limestone on Cardwell Mountain, a western offshoot of the Cumberland Plateau.
 The cave is home to stalagmites, stalactites, helictites, flowstone, cave pearls, botryoidal coral, gypsum flowers, needles, and pure white gypsum snow, as well as a variety of cave life.

 Areas of interest within the cave include: